rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 7. Check Root Mean Squared Error (RMSE) to assess prediction accuracy as produced by the model.

+Root Mean Square Error (RMSE) is a metric that indicates the average distance between the predicted values from a model and the actual values in the dataset.
+A lower RMSE is desirable.
+Lower RMSE indicates a better “fit” of the model for the given dataset.

   ```
   ans <- predict(oreFit1A, newdata = CIL.test, supplemental.cols = 'LTV')
   localPredictions <- ore.pull(ans)